Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Concluding remarks and perspectives

 \section{Concluding remarks and perspectives}

-The Boltzmann-T solver for numerical solution of kinetic Boltzmann equation is described.
-The solver provides a working example of implementation of a tensorized discrete velocity method.
-This implementation demonstrates prospects of using tensor decompositions for significant memory reduction in practical computations with discrete velocity method on unstructured space mesh.
+The Boltzmann-T solver for the numerical solution of the kinetic Boltzmann equation with a model collision integral is described.
+The solver provides a working example of the implementation of a tensorized discrete velocity method.
+This implementation demonstrates prospects of using tensor decompositions for significant memory reduction in practical computations by the discrete velocity method on an unstructured spatial mesh.

-From our experience we draw the following conclusions, which may be useful for other researchers dealing with tensorized versions of discrete velocity method: \begin{enumerate} \item For the present case Tucker format seems to be more efficient than Tensor Train format, since storage reduces to $O(r^3 + nr)$ instead of $O(n r^2)$ in case of TT format. \item Problem with tensors generated by non-smooth function (such as $|\hat{\xi}_n|$) can be overcome if the spherical coordinate system is used in the velocity space.
-In this case tensors like $|\hat{\xi}_n|$ are low-rank.
-One possible drawback is that spherical coordinates lead to more complicated quadrature formulas. \item In this paper we consider the most straightforward approach for algorithm modification: all basic operation are replaced to tensorized analogues.
-The more elegant approach is to use cross-approximation techniques like \cite{Oseledets201070}.
-Nevertheless, in our opinion, the straightforward approach is more robust and does not require deep understanding of underlying tensor algorithms. \item In all tensor formats storage and operations cost are proportional to $n$ - length of original tensor in one direction.
-For large $n$ artificial increase of dimensionality or so-called quantized tensor formats \cite{dolgov2013QTT} can be used in order to decrease memory consumption even further. \end{enumerate}
+We draw the following conclusions from our experience, which may be useful for other researchers dealing with tensorized versions of a discrete velocity method: \begin{enumerate} \item Problem with tensors generated by a non-smooth function (such as~$|\hat{\xi}_{n,j}|$) can be overcome if the spherical coordinate system is used in the velocity space.
+In this case, tensors like~$|\hat{\xi}_{n,j}|$ have low ranks.
+One possible drawback is that spherical coordinates may lead to more complicated quadrature formulas. \item In this paper, we consider the most straightforward approach for the algorithm modification: all basic operations are replaced with tensorized analogs.
+The more elegant approach is to use cross-approximation techniques and it should be a subject of a future research.
+Nevertheless, in our opinion, the straightforward approach is very robust and does not require a deep understanding of underlying tensor algorithms. \item In all standard tensor formats, storage and complexities of the main algorithms are proportional to $n$ -- the size of the original tensor in one dimension.
+For the large $n$, artificial increase of the dimensionality or the so-called quantized tensor formats \cite{dolgov2013QTT} can be applied to decrease memory consumption even further. \end{enumerate}

-In future we plan to implement a parallel version of our solver using \textit{mpi4py} package and space mesh decomposition.
+In future, we plan to implement a parallel version of our solver using \textit{mpi4py} package and spatial mesh decomposition.
 Besides, we plan to add model collision integrals for diatomic gas with internal degrees of freedom.
-The numerical method will be extended to higher orders, tetrahedral space meshes, and unsteady problems.
+The numerical method will be extended to higher orders of approximation, tetrahedral spatial meshes, and unsteady problems.